“It’s just a dog,” he said. “We can’t help but grow so attached to dogs that we end up loving them, but in the end, they’re just dogs.”

 If you’re anything like me, one of the first things you do when you enter someone’s home is seek out their dog.
 If you love dogs that much, you’re bound to encounter a dog you don’t enjoy.
 Some say they’ve never met a dog they didn’t like.
 I’ve met two.
 I thought their owners, guardians, or whatever people prefer to call human companions were relatively nice people.
 I later found out I was wrong, and I realized that our relationships with dogs tend to be symbiotic in that a dog can define a person in some ways, and a person can define a dog in some ways.
 Our personalities rub off on dogs, and their personalities rub off on us.

 How much time do we spend around our dogs?
-How much time do we spend playing with them, talking to them, petting them, take them to parks for walks, and everything else to shape and mold them?
+How much time do we spend playing with them, talking to them, petting them, taking them to parks for walks, and everything else to shape and mold them?
 Dogs notice things.
 They pick up on behavioral cues, patterns, and routines, and they learn how to behave to get along with us better.
 If we say hello to everyone we encounter in a park, for example, they will too.
 If we’re confrontational people, our dogs might be more confrontational.
 How often do our neighbors have to raise and develop crazy dogs before they realize they’re the problem?

 Have you ever met a neighbor you initially considered relatively stable and friendly, only to find out their dog was out of control?
 Did it shape how we viewed that person?
 There’s usually a reason a dog is so out of control, and when we find out that that neighbor has another side to him, a nutty, out of control side, when he isn’t leaning over the fence for a chat, we learn to read our tea leaves better.
 We learn to pay more attention to their dogs.
 Our personalities help define our dogs, and they define us, and everything in between.